 (a) Advertisements.
-Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that a reasonable person would interpret as an attempt to deter or limit employment of people age 40 and over are unlawful.
+Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that a reasonable person would interpret as deterring or limiting an attempt to deter or limit employment of people age 40 and over are unlawful.
 (See section 11010(a) for the definition of bona fide occupational qualification.)
-Examples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or others terms that imply a preference for employees under the age of 40.
+Where there is no bona fide occupational qualification, Eexamples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or others terms that imply a preference for employees under the age of 40.